schoeberl/tt06-lipsi/docs/info.md

 ## How it works

-This is a Chisel template
+This is the Lipsi processor.
+It executes  a hardcoded program that reads a value from the input and writes it to the output.

 ## How to test

-Currently we use cocotb, this shall change to ChiselTest
+Currently, we use cocotb, this shall change to ChiselTest

 ## External hardware